Find out why workers’ comp claims are denied or disqualified, and what you can do next if your claim is denied.

 Appealing a Denied Workers’ Comp Claim

 Having your claim denied can be frustrating, but it doesn’t have to end there.
-You have a right to dispute the claim denial.
+You have a right to dispute and appeal the claim denial.

 The denial letter you receive should include an explanation of your workers’ comp insurance coverage, when and how you can appeal the decision to deny your claim, and notification of the deadline for filing your appeal.
 State deadlines are usually between 30 to 90 days.